Can you keep live plants with goldfish? Will they all get eaten? What kind of live plants are suitable for a goldfish tank?

 Finally, all aquarium plants require a reasonable amount of light in order to survive.
 We discuss the lighting requirements of each plant in the following articles, along with other aspects of their care.

-So, what are the best live plants to keep with goldfish?
+What are the best live plants to keep with goldfish?

 In the articles below, we look at some of the very best live plants for keeping with goldfish.